 • Accent softening and elocution

-• Business writing skills (e.g. reports, business correspondence, proposals)
+• Writing skills in business (e.g. reports, business correspondence, proposals)

 While your group may be improving their French skills with each lesson, there are many elements of French that go beyond simply knowing the right word, or the right way to phrase something.
 Our specific purposes French group courses can help you gain skills that increase other facets of your group’s French abilities, including: